Historians of Islamic Art Association

 One definition of “regime” is the conditions under which a natural, scientific, or industrial process occurs.
 Beyond the term’s political implications, “regime change” thus can be conceived as an alteration of technology.
 The nineteenth century in particular witnessed several decisive changes in the processes of creating and disseminating images and objects of art.
 Recent publications and exhibitions have drawn attention to this period of intense mobilization critiquing the omission of modernity from narratives of Islamic art and architecture.
 At this time, the rise of photography and the introduction of printing techniques introduced a variety of different ways of image production, transmission, and media exchange in the Muslim world and beyond.

 Along these lines, this panel addresses the diversity and impact of new technologies and media in nineteenth- and early-twentieth-century Islamic visual and print culture by focusing on a variety of regions.
 The individual papers points out the mobilization of ideas, texts, people, and places with their agents and channels of circulation, and thus touch upon subjects that shed new light on the development of Islamic art in modernity.
-They examine the mobilization of ideas, texts, people, and places with their agents and channels of circulation, and thus touch upon subjects that shed new light on the development of Islamic art in modernity.
 More specifically, the authors explore the regime changes in/of Persian book culture and lithography, late Ottoman representations of the Haramayn and photography, image production in periodicals of the early Republican Turkey, and the Senegalese Sufi saint Sheikh Amadu Bamba’s photographic images.

 Ulrich Marzolph, Retired Adjunct Professor, Georg-August-Universität Göttingen